 To prevent mold, allow good airflow in your bathing area.
 Mold loves the moisture and moving air inhibits its growth.
 See to it that all the moisture from bathing is wiped away or evaporated.
 Run the exhaust fan for several minutes after showers.
 Be sure your exhaust fan discharges to the outdoors.
 Use fans if necessary.
 Open a window.
 Monitor the drying process.

 Clean regularly.
 Mold feeds on soap and dirt, penetrating porous bath surfaces.
 Use bristles and Magic Eraser sponges to get into grooves and textured areas.
 Also, wash your bathroom walls annually to remove soap and shampoo residues that cling from condensation.

 Apply sealant to wall surfaces.
 A simple product to use is RainX.
 This product causes water to form in tiny droplets which helps it to drain quickly.
 This offers a simple preventative measure against soap, dirt and mineral accumulation.

 Replace aging grout and caulk.
 This will prevent moisture from traveling into your wall through gaps around the faucet and at edges of tile which can be difficult to see.
 Mold can cause your caulk and grout to fail.

 Have your plumbing fixtures services checked by a professional.
 Your plumber will be able to determine the possibility of leaks that may be contributing to mold growth.

 Mold Removal.
 If you have tried to scrub away mold from grout or caulk and still see some, you can try to bleach it out with a paste of cleanser and water.

 Start by wearing latex gloves and safety glasses, and ventilate the room well.
 Start with a small amount of water in a disposable cup.
-Stir in a bleach-containing cleanser until you have the consistency of peanut butter.
+Stir water into a bleach-containing cleanser until you have the consistency of peanut butter.
 Use a small, flat stick or your gloved finger to apply it to the affected areas.
-Cover the areas with clear plastic so that it touches the paste.
+Cover the areas with cellophane or a plastic bag so that it touches the paste.
 Let this stand a few hours.
 Scrub with a tiny brush then rinse.